VoltDB/voltdb-kafka-connector/README.md

 #### VoltDB Sink Connector

 The connector is for moving data from Kafka to VoltDB.
+The connector consumes kafka messages and produces procedure parameters for invoking procedures inside VoltDB.
+The procedure can be user defined procedure or standard TABLE CRUD procedure typically named as TABLENAME.insert (for insert).
+When the kafka messages have schema the schema is looked at to convert the values.
+If node schema is present message will converted as configured.

 #### Setup